AdamVerner/CSAW-ESC-2019/final/10_break/README.md

 but there are many more ways to solve it.

-givving our constrain to z3 we get
+giving our constrain to z3 we get

 1208370192830918 possible combinations (with different hashes)

+this was solved using z3, see more in solve.py